IFAKA/opd/README.md

 I dont feel passion for nothing ?
 We got it !!!
 mmm, a hobbie could fill that hole.
 but...
-There is a noscreen nomad notloud lowequipment hobbie
-to do it offline ?
+There is a noscreen loudless little equipment hobbie to do it offline ?

 Hobbies that i don't want to do:
 Instrument: what i want it's not portable (piano).